ohmrun/stx_log/README.md

 The default situation works as follows.

-`stx.log.Facade` is a singleton used for easy setup and points to `stx.log.logger.Default`
+`stx.log.Facade` is a singleton used for easy setup and points to `stx.log.logger.Unit`

 The Logger `stx.log.logger.Default` is attached by default, but is removed automatically when you add your own via: `stx.log.Signal.attach(logger:LoggerApi<Dynamic>)`